ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 #### Dataset info

 The total number of observations that have been gathered for this dataset is 1825.
-We have considered that this is an appropriate number of observations for a thorough analysis and modeling but is manageble anough to avoid the need for subsampling.
+We have considered that this is an appropriate number of observations for a thorough analysis and modeling but is manageable enough to avoid the need for subsampling.

 The first step of our exploration has been observing our raw data.
 We have looked into the data types as well as the amount of null values.
 We have also taken a look at a small subset of the data in order to have a vague idea as to what to expect for each of the attributes.